netdata/netdata/docs/netdata-agent/configuration/running-the-netdata-agent-behind-a-reverse-proxy/Running-behind-apache.md

 ## Configuration of Content Security Policy

-If you want to enable CSP within your Apache, you should consider some special requirements of the headers.
+If you want to enable CSP within your Apache, you should consider some special requirements for the headers.
 Modify your configuration like that:

 ```text
     Header always set Content-Security-Policy "default-src http: 'unsafe-inline' 'self' 'unsafe-eval'; script-src http: 'unsafe-inline' 'self' 'unsafe-eval'; style-src http: 'self' 'unsafe-inline'"